Skip to main content

 • transmits sensory and motor signals to and from the cerebrum

-• collects all the information from the sensory organs and passes it on
+• collects all information from the sensory organs and transmits it

 • consists mainly of gray matter

-• is partly controlled neuronally via the autonomic nervous system, partly hormonally via the bloodstream
+• is regulated partly by the nervous system via the autonomic nervous system and partly by hormones via the bloodstream

-The hypothalamus and pituitary gland are the central link between the endocrine and nervous systems.
+The hypothalamus and pituitary gland serve as the central link between the endocrine and nervous systems.

 • consisting of